 It's hard to resist those adoreable eyes, but giving hidden sugar substitutes can cause major health problems for man's best friend

-Using sugar-free sweeteners might be an effective way to cut sugar from your diet, but they can be a danger to your dog.
-In particular, xylitol is hazardous in even small amounts and can have lethal effects when eatten by a dog.
+Using sugar-free sweeteners might be an effective way to cut sugar from your diet, but they can be very dangerous to man's best friend.
+Xylitol, in particular, is hazardous in small amounts and can be lethal when eaten by a dog.
 If you keep any sugar-free foods around the house, you should pay close attention to ensure your dog doesn't eat any and know the warning signs of xylitol poisoning.